bluedalmatian/bigbrother/README.txt

 Ensure that the user BigBrother is running as, has write permission to the specified log file, and of course execute permission for ffmpeg.

+Optional key/values are:
+	speakevents true

+If speakevents is set to true the mirroring web interface with use voice synthesys to announce event detection in addition to playing the alert sound

+Note it is not currently recommended to use Firefox on Linux for viewing if you are using the speakevents function as at the time of writing voice synthesys in Firefox on Linux has poor pronunciation and the mute feature does not work.
+It is recommended to use Chrome/Chromium on Linux instead.

 The camera configuration file is where you define each camera you want BigBrother to work with and the actions you want it to take.
 Again this